Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 * There will also be two other new Drupal modules to access and use:
   * **Purge** - Accessible from `Home » Administration » Configuration » Development » Performance`
     * The setting here is handled by the installer script, vset and Varnish ENV.
-No need to change this value by the enduser.
+No need to change this value by the end user.
   * **Cache Expiration** - Accessible from `Home » Administration » Configuration » System`
     * The setting here is initially handled by the installer script, vset and Varnish ENV.
-Enduser can modify as needed but a further explination beyond default settings is out of scope of this document.
+End user can modify as needed but a further explanation beyond default settings is out of scope of this document.
 Recommend using this Drupal modules help page if needed.

 * There should be a nice green checkmark at the bottom to indicate `Varnish running` once / if you have also spun up the Varnish container.
 If you choose to not spin up and configure the Varnish container on your Local, your Local ISLE system will continue to run properly but these three Drupal modules may have a red warning or two about not being able to connect to Varnish.